Tariya321/EE-practice/Assembly/80x86/README.md

 For  this curriculum, do some practice after class may be a better way to obtain what you have just learnt.
 In before lessons, a microprocessor called Pentium was introduced, and it's a **32-bit** system.
 So, the problem is how to create such a environment where 32-bit instruction is supported.

 A solution based on **virtual machine** is proposed in this short guide.
-WinXP is 32-bit system launched by Inter Inc. in 2001, and that's exactly what we need.
-Actually, the installation packages of the system is not supported in Microsoft official website, but we can find them in below: **<https://msdn.itellyou.cn>**
+WinXP is a 32-bit system launched by *Inter* Inc. in 2001, and that's exactly what we need.
+Actually, the installation packages of this system is not supported for anymore in Microsoft official website, but we can find them in below: **<https://msdn.itellyou.cn>**

 The next question is: where to run this system?
-Using virtual machine may be a good solver.
+Using virtual machine may be a good solution incase not all of us is familiar with system installation.
 For example, **VMware** is a wonderful option for us.
 Find the package which is free to use should not be a hard-takling problem for the smart you!

-After installing environment, another question is how to compile your code file.
+After installing the mentioned environment, another question is how to compile your code file.
 Assembler is a program that will compile your code and transfer to machine language, which is executable for your computer.
-For most of users, **DOSbox** or **MASM** both are easy to use, and my choice is MASM (just for habit).
+For most of users, **DOSbox** or **MASM** both are easy to use, and my choice is MASM(choose one in your favor).

 Now we can write a code file end with suffix **.asm**, then build and link it, and the program is going to run!

 For better understanding, here is a short line that put them in order.
-1. write
+1. write a .asm file
 2. build by MASM.exe
 3. link by link.exe
 4. debug